By Dr. Brandon Colby MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 Why There May Be a Connection Between Blood Type and COVID-19

-Blood type is determined by the absence of antigens - A and B. These antigens are molecules on red blood cells that spark an immune response.
-Someone with Type A blood has an A antigen on their red cells and a B antibody on their plasma.
-A person who has a blood type of B has the B antigen on their red cells and an A antibody on their plasma.
-The AB blood type as both the A and B antigens with any on their plasma.
-Type O doesn’t have A or B antigens on their red cells but instead, has them both on their plasma.
+Blood type is determined by the presence or absence of A and B antigens on red blood cells.
+Type A has an A antigen and a B antibody in plasma.
+Type B has a B antigen and an A antibody in plasma.
+Type AB has both the A and B antigens.
+Type O has neither A nor B antigens on red cells but has both antibodies in plasma.
+Many experts suspect people with Type O blood may have an immune system better equipped to fight viruses because of the A and B antibodies.

 How Genes Play a Role in Blood Type and COVID